maxwellpettit/docs-test/src/main/markdown/User Management/User Management.md

 Commerce users can be managed by a user in a workgroup that has the permission of *'manage.users'* .
 ![alt-text](assets/user-list-no-selected-user.png)
 - __The following six user management funcions require the *'manage.users'* permission id.__

-####  *'manage.users'* Permission id required
-__Wanted to find a way to show the 6 following functions and mention they need the *'manage.users'* permission without typing that into each other to avoid being repetitve__

 ###### Add User
 Addional users can be added to the system and their designated workgroups when desired( dont love the word desired here)